jim-collier/x9git/README.md

 ~~~

 Every mutating command in an existing repo fetches first (unless you pass `--no-fetch`), shows the repo state (including who you'd act as on the remote) and the exact git commands it's about to run, and asks before touching anything. `pr` and `release` close the loop: review/accept the pull request, then cut a tagged release from `dev`.

+When that fetch finds the remote out of reach, the commands that mean something locally still work. `update` commits, `br create` and `br switch` and `br land` do their branch work, and each says what it skipped and that `sync` will publish it later.
+The commands that exist to publish - `sync`, `pr create`, `pr ok`, `release` - refuse up front and tell you what to do instead, rather than failing halfway through or reporting success having sent nothing. (`--no-fetch` declines that check, so with it gitsby is never told you are offline and a push fails with git's own message.)

+`repo create` and `repo connect` list the files they are about to publish before asking, since that is the one command that hands a whole directory over for the first time.
+The list is what `git add --all` will actually add, `.gitignore` and all - so a stray `.env` is visible while you can still say no.

 ### Which account are you acting as?